MLBazaar/MLBlocks/docs/pipeline_examples/image.rst

     predictions = pipeline.predict(dataset.test_data)

+    dataset.score(dataset.test_target, predictions)

 Image Regression
 ----------------

 For the image regression examples we will be using the Handgeometry Dataset, which we will load using the ``mlblocks.dataset.load_handgeometry`` function.

+The data of this dataset is a 3d numpy array vector with shape ``(224, 224, 3)`` containing 112 224x224 RGB photos of hands, and the target is a 1d numpy float array containing the width of the wrist in centimeters.

 Keras MobileNet + XGBRegressor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~